 University home > Advanced Composites Centre for Innovation and Science > Research > Composites processing and characterisation

 Knowledge of material microstructures and processing characteristics enables enhanced and novel approaches to be developed for manufacturing composite components.
-Select from the options above for an overview of work undertaken in ACCIS under this theme.
+Select from the options below for an overview of work undertaken in ACCIS under this theme.

 The way in which reinforcements conform to a mould is critically important with regard to the costs of manufacture, the fibre orientations and ultimate performance of the composite structures and the development of a range of defect types.
 We are studying the detailed deformation characteristics of the various reinforcement materials we use with regard to both in-plane and out of plane deformations, and developing robust tools that can be utilised in design.
 The understanding of reinforcement deformations is also vitally important in the development of novel preforming processes such as dry tow placement and in studies of defects and how residual stresses develop during the manufacturing processes.

 Virtual Fabric Placement (VFP) is a computational tool being developed to give designers of composite components the ability to lay-up a virtual ply or stack of plies onto a virtual tool before a tool is fabricated.
 By providing this ability, the designer will be able to design not only the component itself, but also the lay-up sequence required to produce that component.
 Manufacturing instructions take the form of an animation, illustrating how the ply is fitted to the tool to achieve the required lay-up.
 Also, input for laser guidance equipment can be generated automatically from the lay-up design.
 The virtual fabric placement tool can also be used to support the development of robotic lay-up of woven fabrics as it can define the routes that a robot actuator must take.